wikimedia/blubber/CONTRIBUTING.md

 # Contributing to Blubber

-`blubber` is an open source project maintained by Wikimedia Foundation's Release Engineering Team and developed primarily to support a continuous delivery pipeline for MediaWiki and related applications.
+Blubber is an open source project maintained by Wikimedia Foundation's Release Engineering Team and developed primarily to support a continuous delivery pipeline for MediaWiki and related applications.
 We will, however, consider any contribution that advances the project in a way that is valuable